wkibbe/Stock-Price-Tool/README.md

 1. Download the `ticker.sh` script from [https://github.com/pstadler/ticker.sh](https://github.com/pstadler/ticker.sh).
 2. Make sure the `ticker.sh` script is executable by running `chmod +x ticker.sh`.
 3. Replace the placeholder `PATH_TO_TICKER_SCRIPT` in the `stocktool.sh` script with the actual path to the `ticker.sh` script you downloaded.
 In addition, you may have to change the file path for `cleanfile.sh`.
+However, if `cleanfile.sh` is in the same directory as `stocktool.sh`, you should not need to change the path information.
+As such, it is recommended that you place `ticker.sh` and `cleanfile.sh` in the same directory.
 4. Make sure the `cleanfile.sh` script is executable by running `chmod +x cleanfile.sh`.

 Example: